- Pre-installation Instructions

 To access the Rules module, go to ‘Configuration’ → ‘Rules’.

-Select the ‘Add new rule’ option to start creating your Rule.
+Select the ‘Add reaction rule’ option to start creating your Rule.

-You will need to choose a Rule Name, as well as select the trigger - the event, which will activate the rule.
-You will find the Mailjet events in the drop-down menu under ‘Mailjet’ and ‘Mailjet event’.
+You will need to choose a Rule Label, as well as select the trigger - the event, which will activate the rule.
+You will find the Mailjet events in the ‘React to event’ drop-down menu, under ‘Mailjet’ and ‘Mailjet event’.

 Click on ‘Save’ to save your trigger event selection.